IBM/Ansible-OpenShift-Provisioning/docs/run-the-playbooks-for-hypershift.md

 * Give the credentials of Management Cluster in the encrypted file (created above) in following format.
 ```
+kvm_host_password: '<password for kvm host for the specified user>'
 bastion_root_pw: '<password_you_want_to_keep_for_bastion>'
 api_server: '<api-server-url>:<port>'
 user_name: '<username>'